Stephen Bonsal

 Stephen Bonsal (March 29, 1865 – June 8, 1951) was an American journalist, war correspondent, author, diplomat, and translator, who won the 1945 Pulitzer Prize for History.

-Early life
+Early life and education

 Bonsal was born in Baltimore, Maryland, in 1865.
 He was educated at St. Paul's School in Concord, New Hampshire.
 He continued his studies in Heidelberg, Bonn, and Vienna.
 He married Henrietta Fairfax Morris in March 1900.
 Bonsal traveled extensively.
-He claimed that he had visited all the countries of Europe, Asia (with the exception of Persia), and South America.
+He claimed that he had visited all the countries of Europe, South America, and Asia with the exception of Persia.

 Journalist

 Bonsal was later a special correspondent of the New York Herald (1885–1907), reporting the development of military conflicts including: